RoadieHQ/marketing-site/content/docs/integrations/kubernetes/index.md

 ![Full active cluster on roadie](./active.png)

-ℹ️ Note, the Kubernetes plugin is only supported with AWS clusters.
-GKE support is coming soon.

 # AWS

 ## Introduction

-In order to use the Kubernetes plugin, Roadie needs:
+In order to use the Kubernetes plugin for AWS, Roadie needs:
  * An Assumed Role to fetch the resources from your cluster
  * The name of your cluster
  * URL of your Kubernetes API Server endpoint